Hello-Ship-Code/DS-with-C/07-Sparse_Matrix/README.md

 ### Index Pointer Array (indptr)

 `indptr = [0, 2, 4, 4, 6]`

-Row 1 starts at index 0 in data.
+- Row 1 starts at index 0 in data.
-Row 2 starts at index 2 in data.
+- Row 2 starts at index 2 in data.
-Row 3 starts at index 4 in data (but has no non-zero elements).
+- Row 3 starts at index 4 in data (but has no non-zero elements).
-Row 4 starts at index 4 in data (ends at index 6).
+- Row 4 starts at index 4 in data (ends at index 6).
-The last entry (6) is the length of the data array, indicating the end of the last row.
+- The last entry (6) is the length of the data array, indicating the end of the last row.
-Here we add previous elements with current element in the row.
+- Here we add previous elements with current element in the row

 ## Compressed Sparse Column (CSC) Format